Contrast-Security-OSS/docs/content/admin/eop_maintenance/credentials/ResetSuperAdmin.md

 ## Windows

-Users on Windows should complete the following steps to reset the SuperAdmin password in the Contrast application.
+Contrast users on Windows should complete the following steps to reset the SuperAdmin password in the Contrast application.

 * Stop the Contrast Server service.
 * Launch a command prompt (`cmd.exe`) as an Administrator by right-clicking on **cmd.exe** and selecting **Run As Administrator**.
-* Go to the *Contrast\bin directory*.
+* Go to the *Contrast\bin* directory.
 (On most systems, this is *C:\Program Files\Contrast\bin*.)
 * Enter the following command to edit the JVM options.

 	```